lambdadps/lambdadps.github.io/seminars/index.md

 ## Upcoming Seminars

 For the Zoom link to the weekly seminar, send us an email at [lambdadps@gmail.com](mailto:lambdadps@gmail.com).
-Consider signing our newsletter to receive information about our seminars by e-mail!
+Consider signing our newsletter to receive information about our seminars by e-mail by filling the form at the end of the page!

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScu0v8RB5WtfGVGbAk_GbxwkXBS4rWCF7U_g5ZueaQBd_o8gg/viewform?embedded=true" width="640" height="527" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 ### Em breve